(LAMENTS FOR JERUSALEM)

 YHVH has taken back for Himself.

-10And He will keep you rich from the Land for generations to come,
+10And God will keep you rich away from the Land for generations to come,

-He will hold back your descendents from returning to the Land,
+God will hold back your descendants from returning to the Land,

 11So that your children’s children cannot claim the land their fathers took –